MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-exchange-online-multi-geo.md

 You need the [Microsoft Azure Active Directory PowerShell Module](https://social.technet.microsoft.com/wiki/contents/articles/28552.microsoft-azure-active-directory-powershell-module-version-release-history.aspx) v1.1.166.0 or later in v1.x to see the **PreferredDataLocation** property on user objects.
 User objects synchronized via AAD Connect into AAD cannot have their **PreferredDataLocation** value directly modified via AAD PowerShell.
 Cloud-only user objects can be modified via AAD PowerShell.
 To connect to Azure AD PowerShell, see [Connect to Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/connect-to-office-365-powershell).

 ## Connect directly to a geo location using Exchange Online PowerShell
-Typically, Exchange Online PowerShell will connect to the default geo location.
-But, you can also connect directly to non-default geo locations.
-Because of performance improvements, we recommend connecting directly to the non-default geo location when you only manage users in that geo location.
+Typically, Exchange Online PowerShell will connect to the central location.
+But, you can also connect directly to satellite locations.
+Because of performance improvements, we recommend connecting directly to the satellite location when you only manage users in that geo location.

 To connect to a specific geo location, the *ConnectionUri* parameter is different than the regular connection instructions.
 The rest of the commands and values are the same.
 The steps are: